OpenEx-Platform/docs/docs/deployment/installation.md

 cd openbas
 ```

-Change the *application.properties* file according to your configuration of PostgreSQL, RabbitMQ, Minio and Caldera admin account and to your platform.
+Change the *application.properties* file according to your configuration of PostgreSQL, RabbitMQ, Minio and to your platform.

 #### Start the application